 The guidance scholars receive from members of the SPlus community is invaluable.
-We create thoughtful mentor/mentee matches that amplify the program’s holistic and individualized support based on each student's personal and professional needs.
+We create thoughtful mentor-mentee matches that amplify the program’s holistic and individualized support based on each scholar's personal and professional needs and preferences.

 There are lots of important qualities of a strong mentor, and these are some of our favorites: